avirgvd/avirgvd.github.io/easypxe.md

 - In distributed mode, the OS images can be published from a single central instance of the tool.
 - Site local instance of the tool pulls the required images from the central instance.

+### Configuring PXE Boot Menu Entries using EasyPXE Web-UI
 ![PXE Boot using EasyPXE](easypxe.png)
+The PXE Boot menu items for different OS installations can be easily added using Web-UI.